 Why JSON Output Matters for Handwriting OCR

 When you extract text from a handwritten document, the raw text is only part of the story.
-You also need to know where that text appears on the page, how confident the OCR engine is about each word, and how different text elements relate to each other.
+You also need to know how the text is organised on the page and which document it came from so you can route results downstream.

 From Unstructured Images to Structured Data